HPC

 Although aggregate demand is considered to be the “governor” of the economy, at any particular time in the policy cycle different indicators will rise to dominate the current attention of policy makers.
 Thus unemployment might become something of concern, or attention might be deflected by rising inflation.
 On the other hand declining investment might be tied to interest rates having been set at too high a level.

-Independence of interest rate setting has little traction when indices diverge, in fact policy outcomes can become arbitrary and, in some cases, perversely discriminatory against some economic units...this is a serious constitutional issue. | Things can get out of hand when several indicators rear up as issues for attention.
-Thus our experience with slumpflation is a good example of a combination of everything going “the wrong way”, that is falling demand, employment and output with rising inflation."
+Things can get out of hand when several indicators rear up as issues for attention.
+Thus our experience with slumpflation is a good example of a combination of everything going "the wrong way", that is falling demand, employment and output with rising inflation.
+By way of contrast currently we have close to zero inflation, low interest rates and widespread recession.

 The current state of affairs

 Recently, McNeill stated that the same type of division of indices is occurring today with banks being severely constrained in their ability to lend resulting from imperfect information concerning risk, even at low interest rates.
-This state of affairs has arisen following falls in porfolio component performanc caused by failures in cash flows dependent upon several key, largely USA-based, indices.
+This state of affairs has arisen following falls in portfolio component performance caused by failures in cash flows dependent upon several key, largely USA-based, indices.
 In this case the indices were ratings of mortgage holders (ability to pay), the percentage of asset value guaranteeing loans advanced, general inflation, interest rates, current and asset price futures and exchange rates.
 The overall risks are higher for foreign holders because indices can move "the wrong way" with respect to inflation, exchange rates, interest rates and asset prices.
 Since the negative movements tend to move together the impact on the foreign held values of such "derivatives" can be disastrous.
-On top of this the mutiplier effect intensifies interest rate rise pressures creating a demand for higher rates of mortgage payments forcing defaults on already stretched mortgage holders leading to rising requests for repossession.
+On top of this the multiplier effect intensifies interest rate rise pressures creating a demand for higher rates of mortgage payments forcing defaults on already stretched mortgage holders leading to rising requests for repossession.
 In terms of collateral for failed loans, many such assets are falling in value causing net losses on the associated loan cycles.
 The outcome is a declining value of portfolios and therefore of the ratings (share values) of those who hold them.

 From confusion to positive traction